Yuri Lavrov: Under Stalin

 In the 1930s Leningrad (St. Petersburg) was shocked by a series of high-level political murders and Great Purges under the dictatorship of Joseph Stalin.
 In 1934, the popular governor of Leningrad, Sergei Kirov was brutally murdered in his office.
 Joseph Stalin targeted Leningrad for the purpose of degrading the superior reputation of the former Russian capital by destruction of its culture and society through extermination of intellectuals.
 Soon the director of Bolshoi Drama Theatre (BDT, :ru:Большой драматический театр имени Г. А. Товстоногова) Aleksei Dikij was arrested and imprisoned.
 After the most dangerous year of 1937, the family of Lavrovs managed to escape from Leningrad amidst the heat of the Stalinist repressions.
 Yuri Lavrov and his family were at risk, because of his father's Imperial past and emigration with the White Russians.
-In 1938, Yuri Lavrov moved from Leningrad to Kyiv.
-There he became a permanent member of the troupe at Kyiv State Russian Drama Theatre named after Lesia Ukrainka.
+In 1938, Yuri Lavrov moved from Leningrad to Kiev.
+There he became a permanent member of the troupe at Kiev State Russian Drama Theatre named after Lesia Ukrainka.

 War

 During the Second World War Yuri Lavrov and his family was evacuated with the theatre to Kirov, then to Novosibirsk in Siberia.
 There he continued his acting career, until the end of the Second World War.
-In 1944, Yuri Lavrov returned to Kyiv with the Kyiv Theatre of Russian Drama named after Lesya Ukrainka.
-In 1942 he played a supporting role in film Alexander Parkhomenko, which was made during evacuation at the Kyiv Film Studio in Siberia.
+In 1944, Yuri Lavrov returned to Kiev with the Kiev Theatre of Russian Drama named after Lesya Ukrainka.
+In 1942 he played a supporting role in film Alexander Parkhomenko, which was made during evacuation at the Kiev Film Studio in Siberia.

-Kyiv
+Kiev

-In 1944 Yuri Lavrov returned to Kyiv.
-He eventually became one of the leading actors of the Kyiv Theatre of Russian Drama named after Lesya Ukrainka.
+In 1944 Yuri Lavrov returned to Kiev.
+He eventually became one of the leading actors of the Kiev Theatre of Russian Drama named after Lesya Ukrainka.
 In 1950 Yuri Lavrov was joined by his son, Kirill Lavrov, who was discharged from the Red Army and became an actor.
 Father and son Lavrovs were involved in several stage productions together.
-The artistic director of Kyiv Russian Drama, Konstantin Khokhlov was a good friend of both father and son Lavrovs.
-In 1955, Yuri Lavrov became a grandfather, as his grandson was born in Kyiv.
-That same year, upon Khokhlov's invitation, his son, Kirill Lavrov left Kyiv and returned to Leningrad to join the troupe of Bolshoi Drama Theatre (BDT).
-However, every year Yuri Lavrov and his wife were visited by their son, Kirill Lavrov, in Kyiv.
+The artistic director of Kiev Russian Drama, Konstantin Khokhlov was a good friend of both father and son Lavrovs.
+In 1955, Yuri Lavrov became a grandfather, as his grandson was born in Kiev.
+That same year, upon Khokhlov's invitation, his son, Kirill Lavrov left Kiev and returned to Leningrad to join the troupe of Bolshoi Drama Theatre (BDT).
+However, every year Yuri Lavrov and his wife were visited by their son, Kirill Lavrov, in Kiev.

 Recognition

-In Kyiv, Yuri Lavrov resumed his film career.
+In Kiev, Yuri Lavrov resumed his film career.
 During the 1950s and 1960s, he played several supporting roles in films made at the Dovzhenko Film Studio.
-Yuri Lavrov remained among the leading actors in Kyiv.
+Yuri Lavrov remained among the leading actors in Kiev.
 In 1960 he was honored and designated People's Artist of the USSR, and also received awards and decorations for his achievements in film and on stage.
-Yuri Sergeevich Lavrov died on August 20, 1980, and was interred in Kyiv, Ukraine.
+Yuri Sergeevich Lavrov died on August 20, 1980, and was interred in Kiev, Ukraine.